 Out of work actor Joe volunteers to help try and save his sister's local church for the community by putting on a Christmas production of Hamlet, somewhat against the advice of his agent ...
 See full summary »

 Mike Church is a Los Angeles private detective who specializes in finding missing persons.
-He takes on the case of a mystery woman who he calls Grace.
-She is suffering from amnesia and has no memories of her own.
+He takes on the case of a mute woman who is suffering from a total amnesia and doesn't even know her name.
 She keeps having nightmares involving the murder of a pianist, Margaret, by her husband Roman Strauss in the late 1940s.
-In an attempt to solve the mystery about these nightmares, Church seeks the help of Madson who is an antiques dealer with the gift of hypnosis.
+In an attempt to solve the mystery about her identity and her nightmares, Church accepts the help of an antiquary who arrives to offer his services as a hypnotist.
 The hypnosis sessions will soon begin to reveal some surprises.
 Written by

 Sami Al-Taher <email@example.com>

 17 of 26 people found this review helpful.